cynthia2006/hanime-tv-plugin/README.md

 See [installing yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#installing-plugins) for the other methods this plugin package can be installed.

+## Features

+- **Video downloads** upto 720p (1080p requires _premium membership_).
+If you need 1080p versions, you can go checkout hentaistream.moe (they also offer 4k for paid).
+They offer objectively better quality encodes than hanime.tv, and their videos aren't hard subtitled.
+However, their collection is much smaller compared to hanime.tv.
+A few videos were taken down off of hanime.tv, you might find them here.

+- **Playlist downloads** (public & unlisted without cookies.txt).
+If you need to download private playlists, you have to extract cookies off hanime.tv while still being logged in.
+Use [this](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) extension and download the `cookies.txt` in the current working directory.

 ## Search

 This plugin does not have the searching functionality as was in the original rxqv repository.
 However, xsbee had also made a [search script](https://github.com/xsbee/yt-dlp/releases/download/htv/htv-search.py), which can be used separately from this plugin to search without the web interface.